Your Guitar Practice Routine

 The same rule applies to the guitar too: if we don't plan in advance what to practice, we risk to play on autopilot always the same, comfortable things .
 How many times we have played the same, boring I IV V chord progression ?
 Or the over-abused 4-frets pentatonic scale box ?
 This kind of playing does not require too much effort; the muscle memory does the heavy-lifting, but at that moment we are not improving at all, as we are not really practicing.

 To improve, we need to challenge ourselves with something not familiar to us : a new chord, a new scale, a particular fretboard fingering hard to play.
-We must play things out of our comfort zone , with patience and efforts, over and over until we master it, then switch to the next thing.
+We must play things out of our comfort zone , with patience and discipline, over and over until we master it, then switch to the next thing.
 This is real practice.

 So you understand that it's essential to create a guitar practice schedule that takes us along a progressive difficulty path — more on later this.
 For more information about how our brains learn new things, check this article on learning how to learn guitar